mikependon/RepoDB.NET/pages/features/expressiontrees.md

 This is the feature that would allow you to compose a conditional expressions (to filter a data) when doing an operation in the database.
 This condition can be applied in both push/pull operations (ie: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and [Query](/opereration/query)).

+###### There are 3 ways of composing an expression trees.

+- `Dynamic` - it is the most simple and direct way of filterting the results.
+You can use the `dynamic` object to filter data.
+- `Linq-Expression` - it is the most common way of filtering the data.
+- `Query Objects` - it is the most advance, efficient, performant and powerful way of composing the tree expression.

 #### Disclaimer

 The support to query objects are massive and well tested with high-quality.
 However, the Linq-Expression parser of the library is not as extensive as Entity Framework.
 Therefore, we highly recommend to always use the [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects when composing a complex expressions.

-#### Different Ways

-There are 3 ways of composing an expression trees in this library.

-- `Dynamic` - it is the most simple and direct way of filterting the results.
-You can use the `dynamic` object to filter data.
-- `Linq-Expression` - it is the most common way of filtering the data.
-- `Query Objects` - it is the most advance, efficient, performant and powerful way of composing the tree expression.

 #### Dynamic